UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

     to the following problem *"In nearly every software project which fails to meet performance and cost goals,requirements inadequacies play a major and expensive role in project failure"*

-This is very much still the effect today in the production of scientific software (My personal opinion)

 Richard Harwell et. al states
 *"Each contract specialist, lawyer, engineer, systems engineer, manager, or anyone else involved in